gabrieljsilva/austromiautas/README.md

 docker-compose --env-file .env up
 ```

-On linux-based systems we need to give some permissions to the "docker / entrypoint.sh" file.
+On linux-based systems we need to give some permissions to the "docker/entrypoint.sh" file.
 To do this, run the following command:

 ```bash
 sudo chmod +x docker/entrypoint.sh